 ‘Streetsmarts’ is an accurate name – the vast majority of ‘streetsmart’ skills are mental, not physical.
 Remember that next time someone tells you ‘you’ll be ok if you’re streetsmart’ or ‘don’t visit unless you’re really street smart.’
 What they’re essentially saying is don’t visit unless you can convincingly go without being mentally flustered.
 If you can walk into and out of that neighbourhood with a swagger in your step, you’ll be fine.
 In a way, being streetsmart is the mastery of being a confident, self-possessed, badass.

-Ladies, let’s all get to learning ‘streetsmarts.’
-The world could use more well-travelled, assertive confident, and self-possessed women!
+Ladies, let’s all get to learning ‘streetsmarts’ because there are loads of destinations that female travelers can travel confidently and comfortably.
+Plus, the world could use more well-travelled, assertive confident, and self-possessed women!